rmoorewrs/docker/wrl-build/wrlbuild-ubuntu1804/README.md

     wrlbuild-ubuntu1804
 }
 ```
-> Note: set WRL_MIRROR to the location of the local mirror for your version of WR Linux.
+> Note: set WRL_MIRROR to the location of the local mirror for your version of WR Linux, or do it inside of the alias or function.
 Remember to source `~/.bashrc` the first time after adding function.

 ---

 ## How to use
-- run `wrbuild` (after sourcing your alias or bashrc file)
+- run `lts18shell` (for example)
 - proceed to build your WRL LTS/Yocto platform per normal use, for example:
 ```
-$ git clone --branch WRLINUX_10_19_LTS $WRL_MIRROR/wrlinux-x
+$ git clone --branch WRLINUX_10_18_LTS $WRL_MIRROR/wrlinux-x
 $ ./wrlinux-x/setup.sh --machines=qemux86-64 --distros=wrlinux --accept-eula=yes
 ```
 - exit the shell when you're done
 - invoke the shell whenever you need to build WR Linux

+## Limitations
+- can't execute `runqemu` due to lack of `tun` mapping into the container